ypinhsuan/tp/docs/UserGuide.md

 title: User Guide
 ---

-As a Computer Science teaching assistant, the traditional approach of managing students within your class would be to manually record their progress and attendance.
+As a Computer Science teaching assistant, the traditional approach of managing students within your class would be to manually record their learning progress and attendance.
 However, as you will notice after some time, manual students tracking is unnecessarily time-consuming.
 This is why we have created Tutor's Pet.

-Tutor’s Pet is a desktop application that helps Computer Science teaching assistants manage their students.
+Tutor’s Pet is a desktop application that helps you reduce the amount of time you spend on administrative tasks as a teaching assistant.
+It allows you to keep track of the students in your classes, and record both their attendance and participation scores.
-It allows teaching assistants to record the classes that they teach, add students into those classes, and keep track of students’ attendance in those lessons.

 * Table of Contents
 {:toc}